richardmcewan1979/planet-hunting-mach-2/README.md

 # planet-hunting
 Queen Mary and Tower Hamlets College project. planet hunting with Python.
-QMUL prepared some sample detrended lihght data from Keplar.
+QMUL prepared some sample detrended light data from Keplar.

 We wrote some code to phase fold the light curve.
 Basically superimposing each dip on top of one another to get a higher resolution image.